Internet Protocol Options

 There are a number of optional parameters that may be present in an Internet Protocol version 4 datagram.
 They typically configure a number of behaviors such as for the method to be used during source routing, some control and probing facilities and a number of experimental features.

+Available options

+The possible options that can be put in the IPv4 header are as follows:

+The table below shows the defined options for IPv4.
+The Option Type column is derived from the Copied, Option Class, and Option Number bits as defined above.

 Loose source routing

 Loose Source Routing is an IP option which can be used for address translation.
 LSR is also used to implement mobility in IP networks.

 Loose source routing uses a source routing option in IP to record the set of routers a packet must visit.
 The destination of the packet is replaced with the next router the packet must visit.
 By setting the forwarding agent (FA) to one of the routers that the packet must visit, LSR is equivalent to tunneling.
 If the corresponding node stores the LSR options and reverses it, it is equivalent to the functionality in mobile IPv6.

 The name loose source routing comes from the fact that only part of the path is set in advance.